Why you should try to simplify your life

 The importance of planning

-Planning is one of the best ways to reduce the stress in your life, and it’s best done from the night before.
+Planning is one of the best ways to simplify your life, and it’s best done from the night before.
 I’ve got into the habit of planning my next day from the evening before, and I believe that everyone can benefit from this approach.
 Here’s a quick rundown on how you can do the same

-- Start your planning from the night before – make a short list of the things that you need to do the next day in your head, starting with the most important xxx
+- Start your planning from the night before – make a short list of the things that you need to do the next day in your head, starting with the most important xx

 - Prepare your clothes – instead of rushing in the morning, decide on what you’re going to wear throughout the day from the night before and prepare it